 • Moving interior partitions that do not affect structural supports

 • Switching out cabinet layouts or interior fixtures

-Here is a nice ledgestone and stucco, 1,784 sq. ft. three bedroom starter ranch house plan (#150-1000) that features a covered porch.
-Interior features include a split master bedroom, study and great room with a cozy fireplace.
+Here is a nice ledge stone and stucco, 1,784 sq. ft. three-bedroom starter ranch house plan (#150-1000) that features a covered porch.
+Interior features include a split master bedroom, study, and a great room with a cozy fireplace.
 The house plans that accompany this home (right) could easily be modified.